 4. Walking:

 - Spain’s cities are incredibly walkable, with many pedestrian zones.
-However, when walking alone, especially during the night, stick to well-lit and busier streets.
+However, when walking alone let common sense keep you from walking well-lit and busier streets at night.

 - Take note of landmarks to navigate better and avoid appearing lost.